Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 A) Endocrine Disruption

 Phthalates are considered so-called endocrine disrupting chemicals (EDCs).
-They affect the endocrine system, particularly:
+They affect the hormonal system, particularly:

 - Androgen Inhibition: Phthalates inhibit the synthesis and action of testosterone in Leydig cells.